Life Insurance Made Easy

 If your application qualifies for accelerated underwriting, you can get an official decision and have your policy issued anywhere from the same day you apply to within a week.
 However, if the company requests a life insurance exam, following completion of this exam it will typically take 2 weeks for those results to be sent to the company, reviewed, and a decision made.
 If your medical history requires a review of your medical records, it can take up to 30 days for medical facilities to process an order for your records and release them to the insurance company.
 The longest it usually takes for a company to reach a decision is 6-8 weeks.

 What Our Clients Say About Us

-Financial security through insurance planning is an important part of any financial plan.
-However, it can be a challenge to find a financial advisor who is knowledgeable about insurance products that guarantee income and isn’t captive to a limited number of insurance companies.
-This can leave people working with someone who only has limited knowledge or limited options to offer when it comes to insurance products.
-At CEG Life Insurance Services, we have committed to a fiduciary duty to provide the best expertise and largest selection of companies related to insurance planning.
-We also work with CERTIFIED FINANCIAL PLANNER™ professionals to help individuals and families across the country become financially secure for life by preparing for the loss of income that inevitably occurs following three of life’s biggest challenges: death, disability, and retirement.
+Financial security through life insurance planning is an important part of any financial plan.
+However, it can be a challenge to find a financial advisor who is knowledgeable about life insurance products that guarantee income and isn’t captive to a limited number of life insurance companies.
+This can leave people working with someone who only has limited knowledge or limited options to offer when it comes to life insurance products.
+At CEG Life Insurance Services, we are committed to offering the best expertise and largest selection of companies and products related to life insurance planning.
+We also work with other insurance and financial professionals to offer financial security to individuals and families with tax-free income at death, disability, college, and retirement with life insurance.

 What is your most valuable asset?
 Many would mention a business while others a home.
 Some might present an investment portfolio.
 However, the majority of individuals fail to remember the single most valuable asset that makes all others possible: the ability to earn an income.
 But what happens when you can’t work due to a disabling illness or injury?
-Disability insurance guarantees a set monthly benefit for a set amount of time, so that you can continue to provide for yourself, your family, or your employees while you are disabled.
+Disability insurance and life insurance can guarantee a set monthly benefit for a set amount of time, so that you can continue to provide for yourself, your family, or your employees while you are disabled.

 Long-Term Care Insurance